Lifestyle Tips for GERD

 Drinking alcohol is also a likely trigger for GERD.
 There are a number of potential factors leading to this association, but most are once again related to the sphincter pressure.
 The alcohol may directly irritate the throat and stomach, also likely damaging the sphincter and leading to dysfunction there, thus causing reflux.
 This association is also even greater with an increased amount and frequency of alcohol consumed.

 Physical Modifications for GERD

 The final, and perhaps most important, modifiable risk factors are physical.
-This is because.
+This is because obesity is one of the most significant risk factors for developing GERD.
 Getting to a healthy weight has a major impact on your overall health and also specifically on reflux.
 This is because this excess weight increases the pressure on your body and almost “squeezes” the acid up out of your stomach and into your throat.
 There are many reasons why obesity has negative consequences for your health, but GERD and the resulting possible damage to your throat are very clear dangers.

 GERD is a chronic condition, and while medications are available to prevent symptoms, reducing your risk factors is the best method to try to reverse and possibly “fix” the condition.

 - e-CPS: The Compendium of Pharmaceuticals and Specialties: The Canadian Drug Reference for Health Professionals (https://www-e-therapeutics-ca).
 Accessed 2022-07-11.